swissup/swissup.github.io/m2/extensions/firecheckout/brazil/cpf-cnpj.md

     ], function ($, _, label, dependency, mask, validator, watcher) {
         'use strict';

-        var scopes = [
-            '.form-shipping-address', //define address form in which need to use the CPF/CNPJ code '.payment-method._active'
+        //define address form in which need to use the CPF/CNPJ code var scopes = [
+            '.form-shipping-address',
+            '.checkout-billing-address'

         ];